Veteran Identity and Mental Health: Post-Military Life - Part 4

 This on-demand professional training program on Veteran Identity and Mental Health: Post-Military Life - Part 4 is presented by Kristen J. Vescera, PhD, MPH, MA.

 This program takes the audience through the process of considerations as Service Members transition to civilian life.
 Each transition point impacts the Veteran’s identity beyond their service.
-This includes expectations at each transitional stage of service that, if fulfilled or not, may impact one’s sense of self as a Veteran upon discharge.
+This includes expectations at each transitional stage of service that, if fulfilled or not, may affect one’s sense of self as a Veteran upon discharge.

 This program is interactive and hosts a discussion of practical takeaways from the series to provide the audience with the tools needed to build strong relationships with Veterans in their communities.
-This unique learning experience offers the opportunity for learners to explore their own attitudes and beliefs about the Veterans they work with.
+This unique learning experience offers learners the opportunity to explore their own attitudes and beliefs about the Veterans they work with.

 Upon completion of this training, participants will be able to: